 What is the explanation for the discrepancy between the oxygen saturations on pulse oximetry and on arterial blood gas analysis in this patient?

 A patient with chronic myeloid leukaemia and recent treatment with chemotherapy presents will markedly deranged laboratory tests.
-Can you figure out whats going on?

 An ICU patient has become increasingly ‘puffed’ post-tracheostomy.
 Can you figure out why?
 What are your going to do about it?